pvharmo/blog-jean-mercier/content/posts/en/undine.md

 But the interpretation need not be politically incorrect, since the example of the challenges of East and West Germany, quite successful, at least as seen from the outside, could lead us to believe that success is also possible with the current integration challenges, involving more recent immigration.

 There is also another possible layer, involving contrasts and challenges of integration that go beyond the challenges of immigration.
 Indeed, it is possible that, in our contemporary global society, we are living in different cultural universes, beyond immigration, buoyed by globalization and the ever-present media, which marks and contrasts our different perspectives.
-The co

-existence of different cultural modes was an important element of the American film of a few years ago, “The Dead Don’t Die”, and it did not deal with immigration at all, but still dealt with the challenges of integrating different cultures.
+The coexistence of different cultural modes was an important element of the American film of a few years ago, “The Dead Don’t Die”, and it did not deal with immigration at all, but still dealt with the challenges of integrating different cultures.

 And so there would indeed be four layers to this film.
 A first layer about the myth of Undine, through the life of Ann Wibeau.
 A second layer, about the integration of East and West Berlin.
 A third one about the challenges of integrating current immigration.
 And one last layer, reflecting the fact we are all living in different cultural universes, even among the local traditional population, buoyed by all kinds of contrasts, yet living in the same physical environment.